5GZORRO/mda/README.md

 ```
 $ docker login -u <GITHUB_USER> -p <GITHUB_PASSWORD_OR_TOKEN>  docker.pkg.github.com
 ```
- * **Note:** If you want to use the personal access token and don´t has, you can see [here](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token).
+ * **Note:** If it is required to utilize the personal access token and you do not possess that feature, you can see [here](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token).

-Then, for build and up the docker compose we has:
+Then, for build and up the docker compose we have:
 ```
 $ docker-compose -f docker-compose-development.yml up --build
 ```